Saturday, January 10, 2026

 Tal Shavit calls herself an organizational healer and a vision doula, titles that raise eyebrows in boardrooms more accustomed to strategy decks and quarterly KPIs.
 Yet in a world where burnout, mistrust, and complexity define the workplace, her language feels less outlandish and more prophetic.

-Shavit, a keynote speaker, facilitator, and coach, works with what she calls full spectrum intelligence, building a career at the unlikely intersection of group shadow work and executive leadership.
+Shavit, an international leadership development expert works with what she calls Full Spectrum Intelligence, building a career at the unlikely intersection of shadow work and executive leadership group work.
 She guides teams not just through what they think, but through what they fear, avoid, and dream of.
-With a background that spans McKinsey consulting to women’s leadership retreats, she moves fluidly between corporate towers and circle gatherings, insisting that the most interesting transformation happens when organizations are willing to face what lies beneath the surface.
+With a background that spans McKinsey consulting to women’s leadership retreats, she moves fluidly between corporate towers and circle gatherings, insisting the most interesting transformation happens when people and organizations are willing look at what lies beneath the surface.

-“It’s not just about pushing harder to perform better,” she says.
+“It’s not just about pushing harder to perform better,” says Tal Shavit.
 “It’s about aligning.
 And when organizations and teams align, performance follows.”

 What made you brave, or reckless, enough to bring shadow work into the corporate world?

-And my deepest longing is to work with people who are ready to do the deep work, so they can make the type of impact they know and feel they can.
-So if I’m asking those I’m working with to be as brave as possible, then I can only authentically do this if I do the same.
-And I try my best every day, day by day.”
+And my own deepest longing is to work with people who are curious about the deep work, so they can make the impact they long for.
+If I’m asking those I work with to be brave, then I can only authentically do this if I do the same.
+And I try my best every day.”

 Isn’t “shadow work” just therapy language dressed up for business?
 How do you make it real for executives?